Get E-Book

 -> OS socket or pipe endpoint

 For TCP, the libuv handle is a uv_tcp_t.
-It stores libuv's TCP handle state and gives libuv a handle it can register with the event loop.
+It gives libuv an object it can register with the event loop.
 On Unix-like systems, that handle is tied to a file descriptor.
-On Windows, the lower handle is a Windows socket handle with Windows I/O behavior.
-Node keeps the JavaScript API aligned across both.
+On Windows, it is tied to a Windows socket handle and Windows I/O behavior.
+Node keeps the JavaScript API mostly aligned across both platform families.

 For local IPC endpoints, Node uses pipe-oriented native handles instead of TCP handles.
-The JavaScript API still uses net.Server and net.Socket for many operations.
-The endpoint format changes.
-The lower OS primitive changes.
-The stream contract stays familiar.
+The endpoint format changes, and the OS primitive changes, but the JavaScript stream behavior stays familiar.

 const server = net.createServer(onConnection);